PrachiJha-404/Go-Backend-Development-Task/README.md

 - `internal/validator` — validation helpers and custom rules
 - `db/sqlc` — sqlc-generated DB code (if using Postgres)

-## Next steps / notes

-- Consider adding `golang-migrate` for migrations and a `Makefile` or `taskfile` for common tasks
-- Add integration tests that run against a temporary Postgres instance (docker-compose or Testcontainers)
-- Add OpenAPI/Swagger spec for API documentation

 ---

 Original submission: internship task for Ainyx solutions.